 Still, data from the Diabetes Prevention Program is promising.
 It focused on participants who were encouraged to make healthy changes to their diet and increase activity.
 The results found that people diagnosed with prediabetes could reduce their risk of diabetes by 58 percent with specific lifestyle changes.
 These included improving their diet and starting an exercise program to lose at least five percent of their body weight.

 Some of the dietary changes, in particular, included reducing processed foods, eating more fruits and vegetables, and being mindful of food intake.
-Wondering how to incorporate some of these but don't know where to start?
-This article will dive into more specifics on what foods to include to prevent diabetes and what foods to limit.
+So, are you wondering how to incorporate some of these but don't know where to start?
+This article will dive into specifics on some foods that may help prevent diabetes and others to consider limiting in your diet.

 Whether you know you have prediabetes or suspect you may be at risk, it's a good idea to see what you should and shouldn't include in your diet.
 Read on for tips and tricks to maintain a healthy, prediabetes-preventive diet.

-Another thing to note here is that Americans don't have enough vegetables in their diet.
-The current recommendations are around two to three cups of non-starchy vegetables per day, but a larger amount (approximately three and a half to five cups a day) is likely better for most people!
+Another thing to note is that Americans don't have enough vegetables in their diet.
+The current recommendations are around two to three cups of non-starchy vegetables per day, but a larger amount (approximately three and a half to five cups daily) is likely better for most people!

 Do you eat enough nuts and seeds daily?
 If not, you may want to consider adding them to your diet.
 Nuts include almonds, walnuts, pecans, Brazil nuts, macadamia nuts, and pistachios.
 Seeds include pumpkin, chia, flax, sunflower, hemp seeds, and sesame seeds.

-High-fiber foods include beans, lentils, non-starchy vegetables, nuts and seeds, some fruits, and whole grains like oatmeal, quinoa, and barley.
-Studies show that fiber reduces cholesterol, fasting blood glucose, and hemoglobin A1C.
+High-fiber foods include beans, lentils, non-starchy vegetables, nuts, and seeds, some fruits, and whole grains like oatmeal, quinoa, and barley.
+Studies show fiber reduces cholesterol, fasting blood glucose, and hemoglobin A1C.

 Fruits are a good source of vitamins, phytochemicals, and antioxidants and are also full of fiber.
 Fruits also contain sugar, which can increase blood sugar levels, so it's essential to consider the type of fruit, how you prepare it, and how much of it you eat.
 Good choices include berries, melon, apples, and oranges, as they are higher in fiber.